Alfresco/docs-alfresco/media-management/latest/config/index.md

 Configure a directory as a shared content workspace using alfresco-global.properties.

 Ensure that you have installed the required external and internal software.
-See [Prerequisites for using Media Management](../index.md) and [Installing Media Management](../install/index.md) for more information.
+See [Prerequisites for using Media Management]({% link media-management/latest/install/index.md %}).

 1. Stop the Alfresco server.